kovidgoyal/calibre/manual/gui.rst

 Searching the full text of all books
 ---------------------------------------

+.. |ftsb| image:: images/fts-button.png
+    :class: float-right-img

-calibre can *optionally* index the full text of books in the library to allow for instant searching of words inside any book.
-To enable this functionality go to :guilabel:`Preferences->Toolbars & menus->The main toolbar` and add the :guilabel:`Search full text` button to the toolbar.
+|ftsb| calibre can *optionally* index the full text of books in the library to allow
+for instant searching of words inside any book.
+To use this functionality click the :guilabel:`FT` button at the left edge of the search bar.

-Click the newly added button to show the full text search window.
-Enable indexing for the current library.
+Then, enable indexing for the current library.
 Once indexing is complete you can search all the text in the full library.
 When you add new books to the library, they will be automatically indexed in the background.

 Virtual libraries
 -------------------